Estonia CASP License: MiCA Regulation (EU Framework)

 | Regulatory Authority | Financial Supervision Authority (Finantsinspektsioon – FSA) |

-| Primary Legislation | MiCA Regulation (EU) 2023/1114; Market in Crypto-Assets Act |
+| Primary Legislation | MiCA Regulation (EU) 2023/1114; Crypto-Asset Market Act (Krüptovaraturu seadus – KrMS) |

 | Minimum Share Capital | 50,000 EUR (Advisory/Portfolio Management), 125,000 EUR (Custody/Exchange), 150,000 EUR (Trading Platform) |

-| Application Fee | Not specified in provided sources (Note: LegalBison estimates total licensing costs in the “low six figures”) |
+| Application Fee | Estimates total licensing costs in the low six figures |

 | Corporate Tax Rate | 0% on undistributed profits; 20% on distributed profits (dividends) |

-| Processing Timeline | Statutory: ~3 months (25 working days for completeness + 40 working days for assessment), Estimated: 4 to 6 months |
+| Processing Timeline | Statutory: 40 working days (completeness check: 25 working days + assessment: 40 working days); Estimated: 4 to 6 months |

-| Operational Scope | All 27 EU Member States via Passporting, |
+| Operational Scope | All 27 EU Member States via passporting |

-| Transitional Period for VASPs | Entities with a valid VASP license before 30 December 2024 may continue operating until 1 July 2026.
-If a CASP application is submitted before this date, they may continue until a decision is granted or refused. |
+| Transitional Period for VASPs | Entities with a valid VASP registration before 30 December 2024 may continue operating until 1 July 2026.
+Submitting a CASP application before that date allows continued operation pending a decision.
+No automatic conversion applies.
+All VASP holders must submit a full CASP application. |

-Legal experts in designing solutions for crypto licensing worldwide.
+Experts in fintech and crypto licensing worldwide.

 CASP license in Estonia – MiCA in Estonia